emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

     <figcaption>Deleting a recreating a subaccount will clear the state and give us a fresh start.<br/>Animation by <a href="https://twitter.com/JohnreyBona" target="_blank">iambon.near</a></figcaption>
 </figure>

-Using Axion CLI, the commands will look like this:
+Using Fermi CLI, the commands will look like this:

     near delete crossword.friend.testnet friend.testnet
     near create-account crossword.friend.testnet --masterAccount friend.testnet

-The first command deletes `crossword.friend.testnet` and sends the rest of its Axion to `friend.testnet`.
+The first command deletes `crossword.friend.testnet` and sends the rest of its Fermi to `friend.testnet`.

 ## Wrapping up